 If you have a question or concern about using the slides to digital converter, you can contact the company by email.
 However, the company doesn’t provide live chat or over-the-phone options.
-The device measures 5 x 3.7 x 5.7 inches and weighs just 1 pound, so it’s plenty portable.
+The device measures 5 x 3.7 x 5.7 inches and weighs just 1 pound, the same as the Wolverine Titan, so it’s plenty portable.

 - Output Resolution